MOOCdb/MOOCdbDocs/docs/Translation software.rst

 Translation software documentation
 #############

-The purpose of this user guide is to make the users understand of the following operations:
+The purpose of this user guide is to make the users understand the following operations:

 * How the translation is done from the raw data files provided by Coursera and edX.
 * How to run the software and